fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 0.703 =
+= 0.704 =
-Important upgrade needed for Rotating Tweets to keep working after March 2013.
+Includes an important upgrade needed for Rotating Tweets to keep working after March 2013.
 Supports version 1.1 of the Twitter API.

 == Changelog ==
+= 0.704 =
+Change to JavaScript to improve width handling for tweets.

 = 0.703 =
 Minor code tidying to improve debugging and increase speed!